Itchy-Fingerz/mobile-example-app/windows/README.md

 6. Right-click the ExampleAppWPF project and select `Set as StartUp Project`.
 7. Run the application.
 8. If you want to build from the command line, you can run `./build.sh -p windows` from the root of the repository.

+## HTML Views

+1. Go to the 'user_data' section of your poi in the Poi Tool.
+2. Enter the html url you want to use using the following data field: `"custom_view":"https://www.myurl.com"`
+3. Make sure your url starts with `https://` or `http://`
+4. You can optionally edit the height of your web view in piexels with the data field `"custom_view_height":int`
+4. In order to render the web view using IE 11, run regedit.exe from your start menu.
+5. Create a new DWORD value in :HKEY_LOCAL_MACHINE (or HKEY_CURRENT_USER) > SOFTWARE > Microsoft > Internet Explorer > Main > FeatureControl > FEATURE_BROWSER_EMULATION
+6. Call it (appName).exe, for windows example app it will be ExampleAppWPF.exe
+7. Set the Decimal data to 11000.
+Other IE rendering mode values can be found [here](https://msdn.microsoft.com/library/ee330730(v=vs.85).aspx)